 Before & Afters

-New plastic surgery figures released by the British Association of Aesthetic Plastic Surgeons (BAAPS), show breast reductions are on the rise, while breast augmentation demand has dropped.
+Figures from the British Association of Aesthetic Plastic Surgeons (BAAPS), show breast reductions are on the rise, while breast augmentation demand has dropped – data from BAAPS.

 The procedure often results in a more lifted appearance of the breasts too.
 The areolas can also be made smaller to match the reduction in breast size for more natural looking results.
 It typically requires a two to four week recovery time and is a fairly straightforward procedure.